Generalized Feynman-Kac Formula under volatility uncertainty

-it follows that $\tau_D$ and $\tau_{\overline{D}}$ are quasi-continuous. \end{theorem} \begin{cor}{(Corollary 4.8 in \cite{liu})} Let $\tau$ be a quasi-continuous stopping time.
+\begin{cor}{(Corollary 4.8 in \cite{liu})} Let $\tau$ be a quasi-continuous stopping time.
 If $(M_t)_{t \geq 0}$ is a $G$-martingale, then $(M_{t \wedge \tau})_{t \geq 0}$ is still a $G$-martingale. \end{cor} Proposition 4.10 in \cite{liu} and Remark 4.12 in \cite{liu} give the following result. \begin{prop} Let $\tau \leq T$ be a quasi-continuous stopping time.
 Then for each $p \geq 1$, we have

 Moreover, for any $\eta \in M_G^p(0,T)$ it holds $\eta\textbf{1}_{[0,\tau]} \in M_G^p(0,T)$ and

 \end{prop} By combining Example 5.1(i) and Remark 5.2 from \cite{liu}, we can characterize under which conditions a solution of a $G$-SDE satisfies Assumption \ref{LocalGrowthCondition}. \begin{lemma} Let $Y=(Y_t)_{t \ge 0}$ be the unique solution to the $1$-dimensional $G$-SDE